Pyr0x1/properties-to-constants-maven-plugin/README.md

 ## Getting Started

-The project is a single Mojo linked to generate-sources as default phase.
+The project contains a single Mojo linked to generate-sources as default phase.

 ### Prerequisites

-In order to use the plugin you'll need to clone this project and install it in your Maven repository:
+In order to use the plugin you'll first need to clone this project and install it in your Maven repository:

 ```sh
 mvn install